drmomalik/codedtitles/README.md

 ## Case 1: Base function

 First, we will demonstrate the base function of the package.
-This will organize all the column names by shortening the stem words, making them lower case and removing special characters.
+This will organize all of the column names by shortening the stem words, making them lower case and removing special characters.

 ```{r}
 new_names <- codevar(data)